Gerald Talbot

-Gerald Edgerton Talbot (born October 28, 1931) is an American civil rights leader, author, and politician from Portland, Maine.
-Talbot was the first Black legislator to serve in the state of Maine, the founding president of the Portland, Maine, chapter of the National Association for the Advancement of Colored People (NAACP), and was president of the Maine State Board of Education under Governor Joseph Brennan.
+Gerald Edgerton Talbot (October 28, 1931 – May 9, 2026) was an American civil rights leader, author, and politician from Portland, Maine.
+He was the first Black legislator to serve in the state of Maine, the founding president of the Portland, Maine, chapter of the National Association for the Advancement of Colored People (NAACP), and was president of the Maine State Board of Education under Governor Joseph Brennan.
 In 2020, the Riverton elementary school in Portland was renamed the Gerald Edgerton Talbot Community School.

 Early life

 Childhood in Bangor

-Talbot was born on October 28, 1931, in Bangor, Maine to Wilmont Edgerton Talbot, the head chef at the Bangor House Hotel, and Arvella Luella (McIntyre) Talbot, a homemaker and community organizer.
-He was the eldest of five children and an eighth-generation Mainer; Talbot traced his ancestry to black Revolutionary War veteran Abraham Talbett.
+Talbot was born in Bangor, Maine, on October 28, 1931, to Wilmont Edgerton Talbot, the head chef at the Bangor House Hotel, and Arvella Luella (McIntyre) Talbot, a homemaker and community organizer.
+He was the eldest of five children and an eighth-generation Mainer.
+Talbot traced his ancestry to black Revolutionary War veteran Abraham Talbett.

-Talbot attended Hannibal Hamlin Grammar School, Lagen Street Grammar School, and Bangor High School, graduating in 1952.
-He recalled meeting his eventual wife, Anita Cummings while playing football for Bangor High School.
+He attended Hannibal Hamlin Grammar School, Lagen Street Grammar School, and Bangor High School, graduating in 1952.
+He recalled meeting his eventual wife, Anita Cummings, while playing football for Bangor High School.

 Military service

 After graduating, Talbot worked at the Bangor House alongside his father and then moved to Cummings's hometown of Portland, Maine.
-He recounted a desire to serve in the military, as no immediate family members had done so.
+He desired to serve in the military, as no immediate family members had done so.
 Talbot attempted to enlist in the Marines but was rejected for color-blindness, so he returned to Bangor and enlisted in the United States Army in 1953.

 Talbot was assigned to Fort Dix and then Fort Devens outside of Boston.
 He filed two requests to be sent to Korea, but was rejected both times and sent to Tulle, Greenland where he served for a full year.